Open University of Applied Sciences

 Inquiries on invoicing and possible complaints etc. can be sent to Open University office by email: avoinamk(a)seamk.fi.
 Please always indicate the number of the invoice.

-For all matters related to studies at Open University of Applied Sciences, consult the contact person of Open University of Applied Sciences of the Faculty arranging the course in question.
+For all matters related to studies at the Open University of Applied Sciences, consult the contact person of Open University of Applied Sciences of the Faculty arranging the course in question.

 The contact persons’ email addresses are of the format firstname.lastname@example.org.